Brooklyn Bus Network Redesign

 CB14’s meeting took place on February 23, 2023.
 During this meeting the MTA shared their plans for the bus network redesign, highlighting approximately 35 local and express bus lines that currently run through our district or are proposed to run through our district.
 A powerpoint with those bus lines is available below.

-Hard copies of the draft plan are available at local public libraries, senior centers, and community board offices, including the CB14 office.
+Hard copies of the Draft Plan are available at local public libraries, senior centers, and community board offices, including the CB14 office.

 Proposed routesInteractive proposed local mapInteractive proposed express map